 My name is Ben Kane and I am director & veterinarian here at King Street Veterinary Hospital.
 I have always been fascinated by the natural world and knew from an early age that I wanted to work with animals, either to be a zoologist, wildlife ranger or veterinarian.

 I graduated from the University of Queensland in St Lucia in 2001, and have been in small animal practice ever since.
 In 2009 I had the opportunity to buy into King Street Veterinary Hospital with Dr Samantha Bicknell.
 I have always loved working with companion animals, they bring so much happiness to peoples lives and deserve to have healthy happy lives themselves.
 My wife & I have always loved the lifestyle & natural beauty that the Tweed Valley & its surrounds offer & are so happy to be living here now.
-We currently have no pets, but are looking forward to our next furry family member, and are only waiting until our daughter is a little bit less grabby.
+We have taken on a 4yo ex-racing Greyhound Ella, she has had a hard life and is only now really becoming a playful dog and interacting with us normally now, she is beautiful.

 Hello, I'm Julie Charest and I am an associate here at King Street Veterinary Hospital.
 Many might wonder where my accent is from - I am French Canadian and I graduated from the University of Montreal, Canada in 2000.
 I completed an internship in a small animal practice in 2001 and worked in an emergency and referral centre in Montreal for five years, giving me the opportunity to work with specialists in many fields such as internal medicine, surgery, dermatology, ophthalmology and emergency and critical care.
 I first came Down Under for a holiday and immediately fell in love with the country.
 I also met the love of my life, my husband Mathew and moved to the Gold Coast in 2005.
 I've never looked back!